Summer Financial Aid

-- Complete the BGSU Summer Aid Application (available online starting Feb 12) requesting funds to be awarded for the summer term.
-Funds used during the summer term will have an impact on the remaining aid available for the 2018-2019 academic year.
+- Complete the BGSU Summer Aid Application to be awarded aid for the summer term.
+Funds used during the summer term will have an impact on the remaining aid available for the 2019-2020 academic year.
 Please see a counselor in the Student Financial Aid and Scholarships office for specific details.

 Other steps to consider:

 - Review your 2020-2021 Financial Aid Offer via MyBGSU.
 Once your Summer Aid application has been processed, you will be notified via email that you have an updated award package that includes Summer term.